NourAlzway/use-router-with-events/README.md

   const router = useRouterWithEvents();

   const handleClick = () => {
-    // we can use the onRouteComplete event to track the route chang after the navigation is completed,
+    // we can use the onRouteComplete event to track the route change after the navigation is completed,
-    // for example, we can send an event to google analytics. router.events.onRouteComplete = () => {
+    // for example, we can send an event to Google Analytics. router.events.onRouteComplete = () => {
       /**
-       * here you can add your custom logic, for example, send an event to google analytics.
+       * here you can add your custom logic, for example, send an event to Google Analytics.
        *
        */
       (window as any).gtag = {